gr2m/github-project/CONTRIBUTING.md

 ## Recording fixtures for testing

-Most parts of `github-project` is tested using full integrations test, using fixtures for GraphQL requests and responses.
+Most parts of `github-project` are tested using full integration tests, using fixtures for GraphQL requests and responses.
 You can see all the tests with their fixtures in [`test/recorded/`](test/recorded/).

 If you changed how `github-project` is working or added a feature that is not covered by the existing tests, you need to update the fixtures.